 Athletes In Real Life

 The Center for Science and the Imagination, a sort of sci-fi project think tank, along with celebrated cyberpunk author Neal Stephenson, just unveiled plans for the creatively named Tall Tower, a proposal for a tower that is really tall.
-It’ll never get built--at 12.4 miles tall, it would completely dwarf any other building on the planet--but it’s a nice behemoth to look at.
+It’ll never get built–at 12.4 miles tall, it would completely dwarf any other building on the planet–but it’s a nice behemoth to look at.

 The studio Vitamins Design created a fun take on the practical, digital calendar by making it out of Legos.
 Each row in the calendar represents a month, each column represents a day of the week, and everyone on the team carves out a sub-row for themselves.
 Color-coded blocks let everyone know what the team member is working on, and sensors on the calendar take the blocks and put them on a shared digital calendar.
-You can check out a video of the calendar in action
+You can check out a video of the calendar in action here.

 Also on the cool Lego projects front: artist Jonathan Lopes is recreating Brooklyn, New York from his 400-square-foot living room in Brooklyn, New York.

 Lace Front Pages

 Myriam Dion cuts up newspaper front pages and recreates them as lace-like works of art.
 Could this be the strategy that saves the flailing newspaper industry???

 Something weird happens at Lake Natron in northern Tanzania: alkalinity in the lake causes creatures to calcify when they’re submerged.
 These are the results, as documented by photographer Nick Brandt.